Baby’s First Easter Basket

 Related: For more creative non-candy Easter basket ideas, check out our Slime Easter Basket for Kids!

-I’ve included shop-able ad links where possible to help you locate some of the items we used to make our baby Easter basket; disclosure policy here.
+I’ve included shop-able ad links where possible to help you locate some of the items we used to make our baby Easter basket.
+You can click on the links to see photos of these Easter basket ideas for babies and to purchase; disclosure policy here.

 - Receiving blankets